-AB 2408 (2021-22) (Senate Appropriations): Would allow state and local prosecutors to seek injunctive relief and damages if a social media company knowingly or negligently used addictive product features to addict and harm children.
+AB 2408 (2021-22) (held in Senate Appropriations): Would allow state and local prosecutors to seek injunctive relief and damages if a social media company knowingly or negligently used addictive product features to addict and harm children.

-ACR 95 (2021-22) (Senate Appropriations): Calls on the California Law Revision Commission to study and propose updates to the 115-year-old Cartwright Act, California’s antitrust law, to address the emergence of Big Tech monopolies.
+ACR 95 (2021-22) (SIGNED INTO LAW): Calls on the California Law Revision Commission to study modernizing the 115-year-old Cartwright Act, California’s antitrust law, to address the emergence of Big Tech monopolies.

 AB 657 (2017-18) (SIGNED INTO LAW): Ensures all state agencies host a small business liaison that advocates for employers and holds bureaucracies accountable.